jbanov/FOMC-statement-S-P-500-time-series-analysis/README.md

 ---

 ### 2.5 Model Architecture Deep Dive
-To understand how transformer-derived sentiment flows into our predictive system, we examine the two best-performing architectures: **CNN1D** and the **AutoencoderClassifier**.
+To understand how transformer-derived sentiment flows into our predictive system, we examine our best-performing architectures: **CNN1D**, **AutoencoderClassifier**, and **TransformerClassifier**.
 Both models operate on the 4-dimensional transformer sentiment vector as defined in section 2.2

 ---